-Rubric Elements Full Evidence 3 Partial Evidence 2 Limited Evidence 1 Unrelated 0 or Evidence r 5 Organization - The narrative establishes a situation (activity and setting) for the story and includes characters.
+Rubric Elements Full Evidence 3 Partial Evidence 2 Limited Evidence 1 Unrelated 0 o Organization - The narrative establishes a situation (activity and setting) for the story and includes characters.
 The response provides a conclusion.
-The narrative includes at a minimum: two characters unchanged through the narrative establish a situation (activity and setting) a conclusion that follows from the narrated experiences or events The narrative includes at a minimum: two characters a situation (activity or setting) a conclusion that may not follow from the narrated experiences or events The narrative includes at a minimum: some evidence related to a character, situation (activity or setting), or conclusion no evidence of organization 5 • evidence is off topic Idea Development - The narrative includes dialogue, and events supported with relevant details and descriptive statements.
-The narrative includes at a minimum: two events that connect to the narrative both of the events include a detail related to a character's action or response to a situation (activity or setting) one dialogue statement from one character to the other character relevant to the marrative (e.g., I said "No, I want to play.")
-The narrative includes at a minimum: two events related to a character's action or response to a situation (activity or setting) one of the events includes a detail related to a character's action or response to a situation (activity or setting) one dialogue statement from one character to the other character that may not be relevant to the narrative The narrative includes at a minimum: one event related to the situation (activity or setting) 0 • no evidence of idea development 5 • evidence is off topic Conventions - Students use standard English conventions (e.g., end punctuation, subject- verb agreement).
-The essay includes more than one sentence and at a minimum: end punctuation for more than one thought unit one thought unit one complete sentence that expresses an idea with subjectverb agreement (e.g., "The dog runs.")
-The narrative includes at a minimum: end punctuation for one thought unit one complete sentence with or without subject-verb agreement The narrative includes at a minimum: one use of standard English conventions (end punctuation for one thought unit or one thought unit with or without subject-verb agreement) 0 • no evidence of standa conventions ırd English
+The narrative includes at a minimum: • two characters unchanged through the narrative • an established situation (activity and setting) • a conclusion that follows from the narrated experiences or events The narrative includes at a minimum: • two characters • a situation (activity or setting) • a conclusion that may not follow from the narrated experiences or events The narrative includes at a minimum: • some evidence related to a character, situation (activity or setting), or conclusion • no evidence of organization 5 • evidence is off topic Idea Development - The narrative includes dialogue and events supported with relevant details and descriptive statements.
+The narrative includes at a minimum: • two events that connect to the narrative • both of the events include a detail related to a character's action or response to a situation (activity or setting) • one dialogue statement from one character to the other character relevant to the narrative (e.g., I said "No, I want to play.")
+The narrative includes at a minimum: • two events related to a character's action or response to a situation (activity or setting) • one of the events includes a detail related to a character's action or response to a situation (activity or setting) • one dialogue statement from one character to the other character that may not be relevant to the narrative The narrative includes at a minimum: • one event related to the situation (activity or setting) • no evidence of idea development • evidence is off topic Conventions - Students use standard English conventions (e.g., end punctuation, subject-verb agreement).
+The essay includes more than one sentence and at a minimum: • end punctuation for more than one thought unit • one complete sentence that expresses an idea with subjectverb agreement (e.g., "The dog runs.")
+The narrative includes at a minimum: • end punctuation for one thought unit • one complete sentence with or without subject-verb agreement The narrative includes at a minimum: • one use of standard English conventions (end punctuation for one thought unit or one thought unit with or without subject-verb agreement) • no evidence of standard English conventions